List of ingredients and their benefits

 burdock root

 Burdock root soothes and adds shine: The tannic acid contained in burdock root is very soothing to oily, irritated skin.
 As a mild astringent, burdock root will help smooth the cuticle and remove oil from hair, adding shine.
-Go to Hair Treatments
+Recipe for Hair Treatments